Homebrewing with Yeast Starters: How and Why

 The actual process of making a starter is SO easy, and can be done in several different ways.
 There are all kinds of cool and innovative ways that homebrewers have developed to cut down the required time and energy to make this happen!

-One of the easiest ways that most people make a starter, which you can watch in our How To Make A Yeast Starter video on BrewChatter TV on YouTube, is to simply add the right amount of DME to an erlenmeyer flask (use one of the online calculators to calculate your necessary volume of starter and how much dry malt extract to use), boil the whole concoction for 15 minutes to ensure sterility and to make sure the chlorine in city water gets boiled off, chill the whole thing down, and pitch your yeast.
+One of the easiest ways that most people make a starter, which you can watch in our How To Make A Yeast Starter video on BrewChatter TV on YouTube (you can watch it below!), is to simply add the right amount of DME to an erlenmeyer flask (use one of the online calculators to calculate your necessary volume of starter and how much dry malt extract to use), boil the whole concoction for 15 minutes to ensure sterility and to make sure the chlorine in city water gets boiled off, chill the whole thing down, and pitch your yeast.
 This is easy, and may be one of the most common ways to make a starter.

 If you want to save time, you can also plan ahead!
 Many people will make starter wort ahead of time, and it’s easy to do with the brewing equipment that you already have!
 Instead of making just a single starter for brew day, what if you were to make a gallon of 1.076 - 1.080 wort?
 It doesn’t take a whole lot of DME to do, about 1.8 pounds per gallon, and you can put it into quart mason jars, which are 32 oz or about a liter, and seal and sterilize your jars by boiling them in your brew pot for 10 or 15 minutes!
 When you’re ready to do a starter, all you have to do is pop a jar, pour it into your flask, and pour an equal amount of clean, filtered water in with it, pitch your yeast and turn on the stir plate!
 For an extra 30 minutes of preparation, you’re ready to do your next four starters at a moment’s notice with almost zero effort!
 You can even do this on brew day while you’re waiting for water to boil or wort to cool!
 This is not a new idea, but it’s so simple that I wanted to make sure that we mentioned it.